benmayersohn/gfdatabase/README.md

 ## How to use it

-Using the theme is simple: the home page chooses a random question from our database and displays it.
+Using the theme is simple: the Question Feeder page chooses a random question from the database and displays it.
 Your job is to answer the question.
 We’ve included an example problem [here](assets/images/example-1.png).

 There are three buttons below the question: